 During the summer of 2015, the Ramsey County Historical Society (RCHS), in partnership with St. Paul City School, created Investigate MN!, a six-week, museum-based summer school program.

-During the program’s six weeks, the students visited the Gibbs Farm, the Science Museum of Minnesota, The Bell Museum of Natural History, and the Minnesota Museum of American Art.
+During the initial program’s six weeks, the students visited the Gibbs Farm, the Science Museum of Minnesota, The Bell Museum of Natural History, and the Minnesota Museum of American Art.
 Students spent Monday through Thursday at the museums and in their classrooms at the Saint Paul City School experiencing history, art and science.
 They worked on projects that helped them explore what they had seen and experienced in very personal ways.
 These projects helped them connect to their community and continue their educational progress throughout the summer.

 The Investigate MN! educational results were impressive: